gregory-lee-bartholomew/fedora-on-zfs/config/biosboot-patches/README.md

 BLS1 INCLUDE /loader/entries
 ```

-Might yield a menu list like the following:
+The above configuration might yield a boot menu similar to the following:

 ```
 1. Linux (4.20)